PurvalBhude/Police-Accident-Dashboard-with-machine-learning-and-face-detection/README.md

 The Bot is in its Beta version.

 To access the Bot, we can see it on the website at the bottom right corner on every page of the site.

+## Contributing
+Contributions are welcome!
+If you have suggestions or improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the <a href="https://github.com/PurvalBhude/Police-Accident-Dashboard-with-machine-learning-and-face-detection/blob/main/LICENSE">LICENSE</a> file for details.

+Made with ❤️ by Purval Bhude.
+For more about me and my work, visit my <a href="https://purvalbhude.github.io/Portfolio-Website/">Portfolio</a> or <a href="www.linkedin.com/in/purvalbhude">LinkedIn</a>.